Feels Like Coming Home

-I grew up in northern Alberta, and something about this landscape keeps pulling me back.
+I grew up in northern Alberta and something about this place keeps pulling me back.
 A kind of half love, half haunting.

-It’s an evening walk truncated by a pipeline crossing.
-An ice road over a river.
-A forest of poplar planted for logging.
+It’s an evening walk truncated by a pipeline crossing, an ice road over a river, a forest of poplar planted for logging.
 Small towns webbed together by hundreds of miles of roads.
-The resources we rely on to be here, the reason we are here to begin with.
+The resources we rely on to be here.
+The reason we are here to begin with.